jaymzh/sugarjar/README.md

 easier.

 First, and foremost, is `feature` and `subfeature`.
-Regardless of stacking, the way to create a new feature bracnh with sugarjar is with `sj feature` (or `sj f` for short):
+Regardless of stacking, the way to create a new feature branch with sugarjar is with `sj feature` (or `sj f` for short):

 ![feature screenshot](